sglavoie/sglavoie.github.io/content/tips-and-tricks/0019_ignoring_local_files_to_sync_with_dropbox.md

 Our commands will be accessible by typing `dropbox-ignore` and `dropbox-sync` the next time we open a terminal window.
 Both functions do exactly the same thing, but `dropbox-ignore` sets the attribute value to `1` to ignore files and `dropbox-sync` sets the attribute to `0` to allow syncing to happen.

-<sub>Note: For simplicity and practicality, keep in mind that those commands will search <strong>recursively from the current working directory</strong>.
+<sub>Note: For simplicity and practicality, keep in mind that those commands will search <strong>recursively from the specified directory</strong>.
 It's also good to know that if you set an attribute value to <code>1</code> then back to <code>0</code> again, Dropbox will need to re-sync the affected files and directories.</sub>

 We need to pass them two arguments: the first is the type of search to perform (pass `f` for **files** and `d` for **directories**) and the second is the pattern to match in the name (`node_modules` or `.git` would fit here, no need to use quotes).
 Concretely, that will look like this: